mo-sari/React_Django-Testing-/readme.md

 Start the application:
 docker-compose up
 This setup covers everything you need to run a Django app in a Docker container for development or basic deployments.
 Let me know if you have any other questions!

+again:
+docker-compose build
+docker-compose run --rm app django-admin startproject core .
+- add database configurations to the django app. docker-compose up docker exec -it <container_name> /bin/bash ==> to run a command in a container